jasonsouthgate/powershell-profile/README.md

 # powershell-profile

 A devops-focussed Powershell profile.

-You will get powershell git to see your branch and git status in the prompt, and a whole bunch of aliases and little shortcuts.
+You will get "powershell git" to see your branch and git status in the prompt, and a whole bunch of aliases and little shortcuts, e.g. kubectl command autocompletion.

 It's a work in progress.
 Any pull requests are appreciated.

 ## How to use